 So who am I?

-In addition to being an avid reader, a poet, and writer, I’m a passionate mother and an early years teacher who has worked in education since 2007.
+In addition to being an avid reader, and poet, I’m a passionate mother and an early years teacher who has worked in education since 2007.
 In 2016 I earned my Masters of Education with a specialism in Early Years from Dundee University and the IB Advanced Certificate in Teaching and Learning Research.
 I’ve recently joined an Ed.D. programme, where I hope to continue to delve deeper into my research passion and contribute to the field of education from a global perspective.
 Last but not least, I have been trained in the Mindful Schools Curriculum, and I’m an alumna of the Greater Good Science Centre at the University of Berkeley, California.

 During the academic year of 2016/17, I found myself in a class where many students had complex needs.
 The challenge of helping these students became so great that I contemplated leaving teaching—but I wasn’t willing to give up on the only profession I ever wanted to pursue without a fight.
 I’d dreamt of becoming a teacher since childhood and hoped to make a positive impact on the lives of my students, like so many great educators had on mine.

 Teacher burnout is widely reported, and while it is often acknowledged as a result of the profession’s demands on educators’ time and energy, both physical and emotional, there’s another overlooked cause: lack of practical and professional support or focused teacher training that could prepare teachers to assist with the emotional and behavioural struggles many young people experience.